Asma-Prog-Eng/Embedded_C_HandsONProjects/GPIO_Interrupt_Driver/README.md

 ## Troubleshooting

-No value could be read from on ADC1->DR:
-- Verify clock acess for ADC1 peripheral (RCC->APB2ENR register)
+Led is not toggling:
 - Verify clock acess for port A (RCC->APHBENR register)
-- Verify PA1 mode, should be configured to analog mode (GPIOA->MODER)
+- Verify PA1 mode, should be configured to ouput mode (GPIOA->MODER)

 ## Contributing
 Pull requests are welcome.
 For major changes, open an issue first.